Assistant Sheriff Jim Naugle

 In July of 2004, Darin was hired by the Sonoma County Sheriff’s Office as a patrol deputy.
 During his time as a deputy, he worked various assignments including the main office, Sonoma Valley substation, court security, as a firearms instructor, a CSI detective, and a SWAT team member.

 In April 2009, Darin was promoted to sergeant and worked at the Sonoma Valley Substation, Sonoma Police Department, and the Internal Affairs Unit.
 Darin also held assignments as a supervisor for the SWAT team and Firearms Instructor Unit.

 Darin was promoted to Lieutenant in August 2014.
 As a Lieutenant, Darin oversaw patrol, Use of Force Instructors, the Special Operations Unit, the Community Oriented Policing unit, and the Guerneville substation.
 Darin then worked in the Personnel Bureau until his promotion to Captain in October of 2018.
 Darin now oversees the Special Services Division and is responsible for Personnel, Professional Standards, and Investigations.

 John has been employed with the Sonoma County Sheriff’s Office since February 1995.
 Prior to joining the Sheriff’s Office, he honorably served in the military.
 As a Correctional Deputy, John held many collateral assignments, including Facility Training Officer, Classification Deputy, and Specialized Emergency Response Team member.
 John was promoted to Correctional Sergeant in 2002 and held Specialty Collaterals such as Specialized Emergency Response Team Supervisor and Internal Affairs Investigator.

-ander at the Main Adult Detention Facility, John also served as the Manager for the Detention Divisions Specialized Emergency Response Team, and Crisis Negotiating Team.
+John also served as the Manager for the Detention Divisions Specialized Emergency Response Team, and Crisis Negotiating Team.